Discovery defines best. Now with over two decades of mathematical discovery upon which to consider will just talk some highlight things here.

-Beyond use of modular have also pioneered in other areas including a dramatic rework with prime counting where found a simple idea lead to a vastly simplified prime counting function for a sieve form, and a more complex fully mathematized form, which for the first time showed a partial difference equation was key.
-That partial difference equation leads to a partial differential equation, and solves a major math mystery--why connection between continuous functions and discrete prime count?
+Beyond use of modular have also pioneered in other areas including a dramatic rework with prime counting.
+There found simple ideas lead to a vastly simplified prime counting function for a sieve form, and a more complex fully mathematized form that can find primes on its own.
+Which for the first time showed a difference equation is key.
+That difference equation leads to a partial differential equation, and solves a major math mystery--why any connection between continuous functions and discrete prime count?

-Just a couple of highlights in discovery that has helped me to understand better and given our world vastly more advanced mathematical tools, as for instance tautological spaces can be used to have the math manipulate expressions for you!
+Just a couple of highlights in discovery that has helped me to understand numbers better and given our world vastly more advanced mathematical tools.
+For instance tautological spaces can be used to have the math manipulate expressions for you!
 Which then is done perfectly and allows you to find things humans apparently otherwise find difficult to find, as have demonstrated.

 Grew up Southern I like to say in Tift County near a little city called Tifton, GA, USA.
 Like the small town values, especially the emphasis on hard work and earning your way.
 I believe merit matters.